oopsmonk/documentation/channels/1.2/tutorials/build-a-messaging-app.md

     let public_payload = Bytes(public_payload.as_bytes().to_vec());
     ```

-5. Convert the channel address and the `Announce` message identifier to a link of `Address` type to be able to link it to the message about breaking changes
+5. Convert the channel address and the `Announce` message identifier to a link of `Address` type to be able to connect it to the message about breaking changes

     ```rust
     let announcement_link = match Address::from_str(&channel_address, &announce_message_identifier){